Where smart software meets expert accounting.

 £50,270+ Higher Rate 20%* 24%

-How to Calculate Capital Gains from Crypto?
+How to calculate Capital Gains from crypto?

-To calculate the capital gain or loss when you dispose of a crypto asset you’ll need to know:
+To calculate the capital gain or loss when you dispose of a crypto asset, you'll need to know:

-You’ll need to follow this process for every crypto asset disposal during the tax year to calculate your net capital gains or losses.
+Simply subtract the matched cost basis from the disposal proceeds to work out your capital gain or loss.
+You'll need to follow this process for every crypto asset disposal during the tax year to calculate your net capital gains or losses.

-Any losses realised on your crypto assets will be offset by your capital gains in the same tax year.
-When total losses in a tax year are higher than the capital gains, they are rolled forward to use against capital gains in future tax years.
+Any losses realised on your crypto assets will be offset against your capital gains in the same tax year.
+If your total losses in a tax year are higher than your capital gains, they can be rolled forward to use against capital gains in future tax years.
+To use them, losses must be claimed by notifying HMRC within four years of the end of the tax year in which they were realised.

-When Do You Need to Pay Income Tax on Cryptocurrency?
+When do you need to pay Income Tax on cryptocurrency?

-When you receive a return or reward from crypto, it’s likely income tax will apply.
+When you receive a return or reward from crypto, it's likely Income Tax will apply.
 HMRC guidance suggests the following activity is likely to be taxed as income:

 • Getting paid in crypto